-Table 1: Summary Performance on Settlement Agreement Requirements April - September 2019 October 2018 - March 2019 Final Settlement Agreement (FSA) Requirements Final Target Performance Performance 19.
-At least 80% of Class Members 35% (343 of 983) of children 32% (282 of 886) of children entering foster care during the Reporting entering foster care with their entering foster care with their Period with their siblings or within thirty siblings or within 30 days of their siblings within 30 days of their (30) days of their siblings shall be placed siblings from October 2018 to siblings from April to September with all their siblings, unless one or March 2019 were placed with all 2019 were placed with all of more of the following exceptions apply: of their siblings on the 45th day their siblings on the 45th day (1) there is a court order prohibiting after entry into care. after entry into care.64 placing all siblings together; (2) placement is not in the best interest of one or more of the siblings and the facts supporting that determination are documented in the case file; or (3) additional exceptions as approved by the Co-Monitors.
-Interim benchmark requirement -By September 2019, 49%
+Table 1: Summary Performance on Settlement Agreement Requirements Final Settlement Agreement (FSA) Requirements Final Target October 2018 - March 2019 Performance April - September 2019 Performance 19.
+At least 80% of Class Members entering foster care during the Reporting Period with their siblings or within thirty (30) days of their siblings or within thirty (30) days of their siblings shall be placed with all their siblings, unless one or more of the following exceptions apply: (1) there is a court order prohibiting placing all siblings together; (2) placement is not in the best interest of one or more of the siblings and the facts supporting that determination are documented in the case file; or (3) additional exceptions as approved by the Co-Monitors.
+Interim benchmark requirement - By September 2019, 49% 35% (343 of 983) of children entering foster care with their siblings or within 30 days of their siblings from October 2018 to March 2019 were placed with all of their siblings on the 45 th day after entry into care.
+32% (282 of 886) of children entering foster care with their siblings within 30 days of their siblings from April to September 2019 were placed with all of their siblings on the 45 th day after entry into care.
+64

-Table 1: Summary Performance on Settlement Agreement Requirements Final Settlement Agreement (FSA) Requirements Final Target October 2018 - March 2019 Performance April - September 2019 Performance Youth Exiting the Juvenile Justice System: (FSA IV.H.1.)
+Final Settlement Agreement (FSA) Requirements Final Target October 2018 - March 2019 Performance April - September 2019 Performance Youth Exiting the Juvenile Justice System: (FSA IV.H.1.)
 20. When Class Members are placed in juvenile justice detention or another Juvenile Justice Placement, DSS shall not recommend to the family court or Department of Juvenile Justice that a youth remain in a Juvenile Justice Placement without a juvenile justice charge pending or beyond the term of their plea or adjudicated sentence for the reason that DSS does not have a foster care placement for the Class Member.
 DSS shall take immediate legal and physical custody of any Class Member upon the completion of their sentence or plea.
 DSS shall provide for their appropriate placement.
 Data are not available for this period.
 Data are not available for this period.
 65